mithi/hotels/README.md

 - ➡️ If applicable, show a strikethrough rate of the most expensive competitor

-- ➡️ Show an icon / astesisk to indicate that price is tax inclusive
+- ➡️ Show an icon / asterisk to indicate that price is tax inclusive

 - ➡️ On hover, pop-up displays a breakdown of the fee (taxes, fees)